open-telemetry/opentelemetry-php/docs/laravel-quickstart.md

 By default, the Laravel framework utilizes `guzzlehttp/guzzle` and this satisfies `psr/http-client-implementation`, so we need to require the `guzzlehttp/psr7` to meet the `psr/http-factory-implementation` requirement.
-Let's run `composer require guzzlehttp/psr7:2.0.0-rc1`.
+Let's run `composer require guzzlehttp/psr7:2.1`.

-Note: We are specifying `2.0.0-rc1` as that is the release for `guzzlehttp/psr7` that includes HTTP factories as at the time of writing this guide.
+Note: We are specifying `2.1` as that is the release for `guzzlehttp/psr7` that includes HTTP factories as at the time of writing this guide.

+Starting from version `v.0.0.4`, opentelemetry-php package also requires `php-http/async-client-implementation`.
+Any client implementation would work, but for this example, let's go ahead with `php-http/guzzle7-adapter`.
+Run `composer require php-http/guzzle7-adapter` to install `php-http/guzzle7-adapter`.

 Next, let's run `composer require open-telemetry/opentelemetry` to pull in the openTelemetry-php package.
+It is worthy of note that this command pulls in the last stable release for the library.

 ## Step 3 - Bundle Zipkin and  Jaeger into the Application